-In 2022, < 5 truancy referrals were received.
-We continue to see truancy issues due to COVID-19 and the peace time orders are still in place so, Lac qui Parle County Family Service Center worked in collaboration with local school districts to reach out to students and families that continue to struggle with truancy issues.
+In 2024, < 10 truancy referrals were received.
+We continue to see an increase in truancy issues with our students.
+Lac qui Parle County Family Service Center worked in collaboration with local school districts to reach out to students and families that continue to struggle with truancy issues.
+We continue to offer Child Welfare services to these families to assist with getting children to school on a daily basis.